grenade-inspector0/R6-AFK-Bot/README.md

       - 1.)
 Rewrite the logic system to make it easier to update between manjor in-game menu changes.
       - 2.)
 Manually go through and re-record all past coords, while updating the keywords for each coord as well.

-     Either way it's annoying to do, and I personally wouldn't bother with it, especially #2.
+     Either way it will be annoying to do, and I personally wouldn't bother with it, especially #2.
 This is because my code might be a bit hard to understand at certain points, or the coords could be scattered and not in a central location as I had tried to do in the later versions.

 ## R6 AFK Bot
 - What is this?